|Homepage:||Click to visit|

 Founded more than 130 years ago, Bordeaux Ecole de Management (BEM) has a long reputable history.
 The college has committed itself to preparing students to work in an international context by helping them to acquire necessary skills for the global society.
 In 2013, BEM and EUROMED MANAGEMENT created a new business school world named KEDGE Business School.
 More than 2,200 students are enrolled in a program of study at KEDGE, and over 500 of those students are on exchange programs from more than 20 countries.
 In addition, an information guide can be found here: KEDGE Business School Fact sheet 2014-2015.pdf

 Students in the Masters in Management program will be taught by a variety of instructors, including business professionals.
 Many classes will include case studies or hands-on activities.
 Skills pertinent to global society such as knowledge of international practices and intercultural management experience will be emphasized.
 Students are required to take a French language course; all other courses are taught in English.
-A typical semester consists of 12-15 credits which amount to 10-15 KEDGE subjects.
+A typical semester consists of 12-15 credits which amount to about 5 KEDGE subjects.

 PROGRAM DATES: Exact program dates change from year to year and you wil be notified of your terms specific dates in your acceptance letter.
 General program dates (including mandatory orientation) are: